MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### Violations in Meros

 - Meros doesn't support the `PeersRequest` and `Peers` message types.
+- Meros doesn't support the `BlockListRequest` and `BlockList` message types.
 - Meros doesn't support the `CheckpointRequest` message type.
 - Meros doesn't support the `VerificationPacketRequest` message types.